-Please call Wildlife Rescue & Rehabilitation at 830.336.2725.
+If you find a wild animal hurt and needing care you may call the Wildlife Rescue & Rehabilitation at 830.336.2725.
 Wildlife Rescue is a nonprofit organization that is committed to the rescue, rehabilitation and release of orphaned, injured and displaced native wildlife and to provide sanctuary for those who are unable to return to their native habitat.

 If I have lost my pet, how do I see if Animal Control has found it?

 If there has been a report of a lost/ loose pet in the area, the Police Department will send an officer to find the animal.
 Once the animal has been found by the officer, he/she will attempt to locate the owner.
 If there is no such luck, the officer will take the animal to the Shavano Park Police Department where they will search for a pet ID chip.
 If there is still no luck in locating the owner, the officer will take the animal to the De Zavala Shavano Veterinary Clinic.

 At the clinic the pet will be given food and water and placed in holding pending examination by one of the veterinarians.
 The vet will do a basic assessment for the animals health and determine what must be done do assure it is in good condition, and will them complete its research by attempting to determine the owner of the pet.
 If the owner still cannot be determined of notified , the staff at DSVC will then notify the local host animal website, firstname.lastname@example.org, so that the animal can be posted as found.
 DSVC handles all aspects of CoSP animal care and boards the animals until the owner is found or the animal can be found a new home.
 DSVC is a no-kill shelter site that is contracted by the city.